Integralist/Integralist/README.md

 ## Languages

 I've worked with a multitude of languages since entering the industry professionally back in 2000,
-but the two languages I use the most over the last 10+ years have been:
+but the two languages I've used the most over the last 10+ years has been:

 <table style="border:0">
   <tr>